sanogueralorenzo/Android-Kotlin-Clean-Architecture/README.md

 This repository holds 2 projects:

 - [Sample Giphy App](https://github.com/sanogueralorenzo/Android-Kotlin-Clean-Architecture/tree/master/sample) is a test Project that displays paginated trending GIFs from Giphy and also contains search functionality.
-This small project is a good starting point to get an overview of what current frameworks, architectural decisions and testing amongst other things can be expected on the other project in this repository.
+    - This small project is a good starting point to get an overview of what current frameworks, architectural decisions and testing amongst other things can be expected on the other project in this repository.
+    - I always use this repo to try out new things, benchmark & also write about it.

 - [Amiga App](https://github.com/sanogueralorenzo/Android-Kotlin-Clean-Architecture/tree/master/app) is a larger feature modularized project aimed at reinventing the todo-calendar-wellbeing concept.
-Amiga is a digital wellbeing experiment.
+    - Amiga is a digital wellbeing experiment.

-    - Both share some common modules like [Views](https://github.com/sanogueralorenzo/Android-Kotlin-Clean-Architecture/tree/master/common/views), [Network](https://github.com/sanogueralorenzo/Android-Kotlin-Clean-Architecture/tree/master/common/network), [Resources](https://github.com/sanogueralorenzo/Android-Kotlin-Clean-Architecture/tree/master/common/resources) and [Cache](https://github.com/sanogueralorenzo/Android-Kotlin-Clean-Architecture/tree/master/common/cache).
+- Both projects are under active development & they both share some common modules like [Views](https://github.com/sanogueralorenzo/Android-Kotlin-Clean-Architecture/tree/master/common/views), [Network](https://github.com/sanogueralorenzo/Android-Kotlin-Clean-Architecture/tree/master/common/network), [Resources](https://github.com/sanogueralorenzo/Android-Kotlin-Clean-Architecture/tree/master/common/resources) and [Cache](https://github.com/sanogueralorenzo/Android-Kotlin-Clean-Architecture/tree/master/common/cache).

-Both projects are under active development.
-If you think something can be improved please open an issue.
-I always use this repo to try out new things, benchmark & also write about it.

 My main objective is to achieve with the least amount of code RUDT principles which means that the code must be easy to:
 - Read